10 Best Baitcasting Reels of All Time: Pro’s Top Picks

 Russ Egan and Donny Karr have over 40 years of combined fishing experience.
 We know the difference between a high-quality reel and a poor alternative.

 I thoroughly review all products to measure their performance, durability, and value for money.
 I conduct bench and field testing to check how the product performs.
-Each reel is tested for at least 8 hours, with a full test taking 2 full weeks.
+Each reel is tested for at least 8 hours, with a full test taking 2 weeks.
 This testing results in an overall score that I give to all products.
 All metrics are scored out of 5.

 Performance